 Many times a pack will come with an integrated version of a rain cover, others may offer a perfect fitted rain cover that is available to purchase with your pack and then there is off the shelf generic covers.

 If you want to get a good fit it can be of benefit to visit the store and have someone professionally help you get the pack fitted.
 Though there are also resources available on YouTube which can show you how you can do this with any pack you choose.

-Some brands feature specific woman or man packs which are typically better tailored to each typical frame.
+Some brands feature a specific woman or man packs which are typically better tailored to each typical frame.
 This doesn't mean you can't use a woman's pack if you're a man or the other way, find the right fit and style for yourself.

 Use straps from the waist to shoulder to sternum straps to get the load nicely balanced on your body.
-You want to aim for the hip straps to rest or hit your illiac crest.
+You want to aim for the hip straps to rest or hit your iliac crest.

 I hope that you have learned some useful and interesting information on how to buy the right backpack.
 I wanted to make sure that each part of your needs and thoughts would be covered efficiently.
-Please let me know where you are going and when, I'm excited to run into people out in the real world and will always keep my eyes open wide!
+Please let me know where you are going and when I'm excited to run into people out in the real world and will always keep my eyes open wide!